Skip to main content

 Weddings and Domestic Partnership Ceremonies

-For more information on marriage and domestic partnership ceremonies at our facilities, please contact a chaplain.
-You can find contact information for facility chaplains on our Contact Us page.
+More Information: For questions about marriage or domestic partnership ceremonies, please contact a facility chaplain.
+Chaplain contact information is available on the Contact Us page.

 Frequently Asked Questions

-Individuals may request information about the ceremony from the chaplain at their facility, and officiators cannot be Oregon Department of Corrections’ chaplains or staff.
+Individuals may request information about the ceremony from the chaplain at their facility.
+Officiators cannot be Oregon Department of Corrections chaplains or staff.
 All guests must be approved for privileged visiting.
-No food, cameras or special clothing may be brought into the facility for the ceremony.
+No food, cameras, or special clothing may be brought into the facility for the ceremony.

-A: Wedding bands are authorized through a facility’s chaplain office.
+Wedding bands must be authorized through a facility’s chaplain office.
 The ring should be mailed directly to the chaplain along with a copy of the marriage certificate or domestic partnership paperwork.
-Please be sure to include the name and SID of the AIC inside the package.
-Rings must be plain (no stones, special cuts or engravings).
-If the ring meets department standards, the chaplain will authorize the ring to the AIC.
-A record of receipt will be forwarded to the AIC's property list.